Miwa Harimoto

 Miwa Harimoto (張本 美和, Harimoto Miwa) is a Japanese table tennis player.

 Personal life

-Harimoto was born as Zhang Meihe in Sendai in Miyagi Prefecture.
-Her father Yuu Harimoto (born Zhang Yu) (Note: 張本 宇.
-Born as Zhang Yu (张宇 (張宇, Zhāng Yǔ)).) and mother Zhang Ling are both former professional table tennis players from Sichuan, China.
-Zhang Ling, at the peak of her career, represented the Chinese National Table Tennis Team at the 43rd World Table Tennis Championships in Tianjin.
-Her parents moved from China to Japan in 1998.
-Miwa's older brother Tomokazu Harimoto is also a table tennis player.
+Miwa Harimoto was born Zhang Meihe in Sendai, to parents of Chinese descent.
+Her father, Yu Harimoto (born Zhang Yu), (Note: 張本 宇.
+Born as Zhang Yu (张宇 (Zhāng Yǔ)).) and mother, Rin Harimoto (born Zhang Ling) (Note: 張本 凌.
+Born as Zhang Ling (张凌 (Zhāng Líng))) are both former professional table tennis players from Sichuan, China.
+Rin Harimoto, at the peak of her career, represented the Chinese national team at the 1995 World Table Tennis Championships in Tianjin.
+Miwa's parents moved from China to Japan in 1998.
+She and her older brother Tomokazu (born Zhang Zhihe) were both taught to play table tennis by their parents from a young age with the intention of pursuing professional careers.

+In 2014, at the age of five, Zhang Meihe became a Japanese citizen alongside her father and brother, and changed her name to Miwa Harimoto.
+(Note: In kanji form, her old surname 張 (simp: 张) is added 本, become to 張本 and changed to Japanese reading as Harimoto.
+Her given name in kanji 美和 is kept but changed reading from Mandarin as Meihe to Japanese as Miwa.)
+Her mother was later naturalized in 2021.

 Career

 She won the 2021 Youth Championships in U-15 singles, women's doubles, mixed doubles, and team events.
 She remained undefeated throughout.

 At the 2022 Asian Games in Hangzhou, she won two medals.
 She was the third player on the Japanese team, losing in the final against China.
 With Miyuu Kihara, they notably eliminated the Chinese pair Wang Manyu/Sun Yingsha in the quarter-final.
 They finally brought home a bronze medal.

 In 2024, Harimoto was picked for the Japanese national team as the third women's team event member at the Summer Olympics.
 She won bronze in women's singles at the 2024 ITTF World Cup.
 In October, Harimoto defeated Wang Yidi and Sun Yingsha in the women's team final at the 2024 Asian Championships, helping the Japanese team clinch the women's team title.